DoD-Platform-One/gitlab/chart/doc/charts/shared-secrets.md

 ---
 stage: Enablement
 group: Distribution
-info: To determine the technical writer assigned to the Stage/Group associated with this page, see https://about.gitlab.com/handbook/engineering/ux/technical-writing/#designated-technical-writers
+info: To determine the technical writer assigned to the Stage/Group associated with this page, see https://about.gitlab.com/handbook/engineering/ux/technical-writing/#assignments
 ---

-# Using the Shared-Secrets Job
+# Using the Shared-Secrets Job **(FREE SELF)**

 The `shared-secrets` job is responsible for provisioning a variety of secrets used across the installation, unless otherwise manually specified.
 This includes: